-The reputed California Job Injury Lawyers at Bisnar Chase have an outstanding track record for finding and pursuing compensation for employees who have experienced serious injuries in the workplace.
+The top-rated California job injury lawyers at Bisnar Chase have an outstanding track record when it comes to finding and pursuing compensation for employees who have experienced serious injuries in the workplace.

 Employers have the duty to make sure their employees are physically safe when performing their occupational duties.
 When an employer fails to maintain a secure work environment they need to be held accountable for their carelessness.

-We understand the serious repercussions of job-related injuries - that they can impose severe emotional and financial burdens on workers and their families.
+We understand the serious repercussions of job-related injuries – that they can impose severe emotional and financial burdens on workers and their families.
 We work diligently to help you obtain maximum compensation for your significant losses.
-Our work injury attorneys have sustained a 99% success rate at winning cases for those who have been hurt on-the-job.
+Our work injury attorneys have a 99% success rate and have the skill and experience to help those injured at work in California.

 When you contact us today at (800) 561-4887, you will receive a free consultation on your job injury case.